Premium-rate telephone number: Finland

-Numbers starting with 0100, 0200, 0202, 0209, 0300, 0600, 0700, 0750, 0751, 0752, 0753, 0757, 0759, 100, 106 and 107 are premium rate numbers.
+In Finland, numbers starting with 0100, 0200, 0202, 0209, 0300, 0600, 0700, 0750, 0751, 0752, 0753, 0757, 0759, 100, 106 and 107 are premium rate numbers.
 The 0700 series is for entertainment, while 0600 is for services.
 Several other premium codes exist, sometimes confusing consumers, who may not know if they are calling a premium number or not.

-The Finnish Consumers’ Association has repeatedly denounced the use of premium rate numbers.
+The Finnish Consumers' Association has repeatedly denounced the use of premium rate numbers.

 France

-Numbers starting with 08xx (International : +33 8(...)) are special rate numbers.
-They range from toll free numbers (080x) to premium numbers (089x) (called Audiotel by France Telecom).
+In France, numbers starting with 08xx (International : +33 8(...)) are special rate numbers.
+They range from toll free numbers (080x) to premium numbers (08Rx) (R from 1 to 9) (called Audiotel by France Telecom).
 There are also various moderately priced numbers (from about 0.03 to 0.15 €/minute) in the 081x and 082x ranges.
 Most of these numbers are not reachable from outside France.

 There are also special 4 digits numbers (national speed dial) in the form of 3xxx, for which billing rules can be the ones from any 08xx number, to the provider's choice.

 The split rule between different premium rate numbers is not clearly defined (premium rate information numbers and premium rate entertainment numbers).

 The regulator (ARCEP, previously ART) had issued a range for Telephony over xDSL in the 087x range, which might confuse consumers, as calls to these numbers are billed as local calls nationwide.
 Starting 20 December 2005, these have been changed to 09xx numbers, which are dedicated to VoIP.
 All 087x numbers have been converted to 09xx numbers by 15 December 2008.

 Germany

-Dedicated premium-rate lines nowadays begin with the prefix 0900, the infamous 0190 prefix having been terminated on December 31, 2005.
+In Germany, Dedicated premium-rate lines nowadays begin with the prefix 0900, the infamous 0190 prefix having been terminated on December 31, 2005.
 However, some premium services also use lines with the prefix 0137, which is supposedly reserved for planned simultaneous call-in events, such as televoting.

 The digit after 0900 decides the kind of service offered, unlike 0190, where it determined the pricing.
 This is called offline billing and causes problems for coin telephones (where they are restricted entirely) or prepaid services.
 These are -1 for information, -3 for entertainment and -5 for "miscellaneous" (mostly adult entertainment).
 0900-9 is reserved for dialers, which are heavily regulated, or to do payments by phone.

 Greece

-Premium numbers in Greece start with 901 (general purpose) and 909 (adult-only services), followed by seven digits.
+In Greece, Premium numbers start with 901 (general purpose) and 909 (adult-only services), followed by seven digits.

 Hungary

-In Hungary, 06–81, 06-90 and 06-91 followed by six digits are common premium-rate numbers.
+In Hungary, 06-90 and 06-91 followed by six digits are common premium-rate numbers.
 SMS-based services can also use short numbers such as 1781 and 17632.